CorriganRenard/cory-renard/content/top/about.md

 <img src="/coryrenard.jpg" alt="Cory Renard" align="right" width="400">

-I am a developer and systems administrator.

-Having been coding here and there since 2007, I started my journey in earnest in January of 2015.

-I have worked with a wide range of technologies from C# and .net to Javascript, Python and Go.
+I'm Cory.
+Here's some stuff about me.

+**coding work:**
+C#, Javascript, Python.

+**coding fun:**
+Go.

+**video:**
+a6500, Mavic Pro, Gopro, Premier Pro. ...hmmm, I see a theme forming.

+**sports:**
+running, skating, biking, extreme toddler wrangling.

+**music:**
+Playlist of a two year old.
+Happens to be Dwayne Johnson singing "You're Welcome" right now.

+**waste time:**
+Never if I can help it.

 I am the father of twin girls and husband to a beautiful, talented wife.
-We currently make our home between the mountains and the sea, in the sprawling forests of the Pacific Northwest.
+We currently make our home in the forests of the Pacific Northwest.